opengenomebrowser/opengenomebrowser/tutorials/magic-strings.md

 # Select genomes using "magic strings"

-Whenever you encounter an input box for genomes, e.g. for a BLAST search or pathay analysis, you can use _magic strings_ to facilitate the selection of groups of genomes.
+Whenever you encounter an input box for genomes, e.g. for a BLAST search or pathway analysis, you can use _magic strings_to facilitate the selection of groups of genomes.

 All _magic strings_ start with an asterisk.

 For example, to select all<sup>*</sup> genomes that belong to the genus `Lactobacillus`, enter `@taxgenus:Lactobacillus`.

 Alternatively, if the taxonomic class is unknown, `@tax:Lactobacillus` can be used to give the same result.
 Note: problems may arise if multiple taxonomic classes have the same name.